 My plan offers both a traditional 401(k) and a Roth 401(k).
 I decided to split my contributions between the two as a hedge against uncertain future taxes.
 The deduction from the traditional 401(k) reduces my current taxable income, which is great, while the Roth builds an account that I can tap into during retirement without paying taxes.
 If I leave my company, I’ll need to roll each one into a separate account to keep them distinct.

 Once I made all of the technical decisions, I was ready to invest.
 When I initially joined my company and looked at the funds, I sorted the 25 available and noticed they all had fees of at least 1%, except for Vanguard Group’s S&P 500 index fund, which was far cheaper, since it’s passively managed.
 I put all of my contributions into this one fund and figured I would use my personal accounts to invest in other market sectors.
 But I also gave feedback during an HR survey, requesting more options.

 I don’t know whether my feedback had any impact or whether it was an already scheduled plan change, but three months later I noticed that five more Vanguard index funds were introduced, all with lower expenses than the other available choices.
 I reallocated my future contributions to match my overall philosophy.
 I split the majority of my money between the S&P 500 and an international index fund, with another 5% to 10% each in Vanguard’s small-cap, mid-cap and emerging markets index funds.

-Zach Blattner’s previous blogs include Not So Fast and Growing Up (Part II).
-Zach lives in Cambridge, MA, and is a former teacher and school leader who now teaches English teachers as a faculty member at Relay GSE.
+Zach Blattner’s previous articles include Not So Fast and Growing Up (Part II).
+Zach lives in Cambridge, Massachusetts, and is a former teacher and school leader who now teaches English teachers as a faculty member at Relay GSE.
 He is a self-taught finance nerd who dispenses advice to his wife, friends, family and anyone else willing to listen.
 Follow Zach on Twitter @Mr_Blattnerz.